-The superintendent will appoint a compliance officer as the primary district contact to receive copies of all HIB Incident Report Forms and to ensure policy implementation.
-The name and contact information for the compliance officer will be communicated throughout the district.
+The superintendent will appoint a compliance officer as the primary district contact to receive copies of all informal complaints (HIB Incident Report Forms) and to ensure policy implementation.
+The name and contact information for the HIB compliance officer will be communicated throughout the district.
+The district HIB compliance officer will participate in at least one (1) mandatory training opportunity offered by OSPI.

-The superintendent is authorized to direct the development and implementation of procedures to carry out this policy.
+The superintendent is authorized to direct the implementation of procedures addressing the elements of this policy.